Paweł Strzelecki: Awards and honours

 Strzelecki was made a fellow of the Royal Geographical Society and was awarded its Founder's Medal for "exploration in the south eastern portion of Australia".
 The Society still displays his huge geological map of New South Wales and Tasmania for public viewing.

 He was also appointed a Fellow of the Royal Society, having gained widespread recognition as an explorer and philanthropist.

 He was awarded an honorary degree of Doctor of Civil Law from the University of Oxford, appointed Companion of the Order of the Bath (CB) in 1849, and appointed Knight Commander of the Order of St Michael and St George (KCMG) in 1869.

 In 1983 he was honoured on a postage stamp depicting his portrait issued by Australia Post.

+In 2023, the city of Poznań declared 2023 as "The Year of Strzelecki" in order to honour and celebrate the life of the explorer and his accomplishments.